Same-sex marriage in Canada: Same-sex marriage in the 39th Parliament

 The Conservative Party, led by Harper, won a minority government in the federal election on January 23, 2006.
 Harper had campaigned on the promise of holding a conscience vote on a motion to re-open the debate on same-sex marriage.
 The motion would re-open the same-sex marriage debate, but did not prescribe restoring the opposite-sex definition of marriage.
 A news report from CTV News on May 31, 2006, showed that a growing number of Conservatives were wary about re-opening the debate on same-sex marriage.
 One cabinet minister stated he just wanted the issue "to go away", while others including Chuck Strahl and Bill Casey were undecided, instead of directly opposed.
 Foreign Affairs Minister Peter MacKay noted that not a single constituent had approached him on the issue, and Minister for Fisheries and Oceans Loyola Hearn was against re-opening the debate.

 By November 2006, the debate had shifted and it was the supporters of same-sex marriage that were arguing for a fall vote on the issue and the opponents who were lobbying for a delay.
 On December 6, 2006, the government brought in a motion asking if the issue of same-sex marriage debate should be re-opened.
 This motion was defeated the next day in a vote of 175 (nays) to 123 (yeas).
 Prime Minister Harper afterwards told reporters, "I don't see reopening this question in the future."

+Post-2006

+In 2016, the Conservatives amended their party's constitution to recognize and support same-sex marriage.